Yrahcaz7/Formula-Clicker/README.md

 - You don't start with an options menu, but you unlock it later.

 - Uses Patashu's `break_eternity.js` for big numbers.

-- Saving (and other features) may not work on IE (Internet Explorer.)